jamtheim/DicomRTStructRenamerPublic/README.md

 # DicomRTStructRenamerPublic
-Deep learning-based method for automated renaming and standardization of prostate DICOM radiotherapy annotations
+Deep learning-based method for automated renaming and standardization of prostate DICOM radiotherapy structure  annotations